LappleApple/awesome-leading-and-managing/Culture.md

 - [Culture Is the Spec, Process Is the Code](https://medium.com/@richarmstrong/culture-is-the-spec-process-is-the-code-ccb0df70514f): by Rich Armstrong.
 Takeway: Every process should be created around your culture.
 Just like your devs need specs in order to know what code to write, your company needs processes in order to implement culture.

 - [Engineering Culture at Airbnb](http://nerds.airbnb.com/engineering-culture-airbnb): by Mike Curtis.
-Takeaway: Create a culture about helping others and celbrating their successes.
+Takeaway: Create a culture about helping others and celebrating their successes.

 - [Five Years, Building a Culture, and Handing It Off](http://laughingmeme.org/2015/08/31/five-years-building-a-culture-and-handing-it-off): by Kellan Elliott-McCrea.
 Takeaway: Build a culture of learning, generosity and values.